tebriz91/customer-churn-prediction/docs/data_preprocessing.md

 - **Stratification Handling**:
   - Automatically checks if there are enough samples per class (minimum 2)
   - Falls back to regular random split if stratification is not possible
-  - Provides warning message when stratification cannot be used
+  - Provides clear warning message when stratification cannot be used
+  - Maintains consistent line length in warning messages

-- **Why Stratification**:
+- **Output Information**:
+  - Reports train and test set sizes
-  - Maintains target distribution in both sets when possible
+  - Shows target distribution in both train and test sets
-  - Crucial for imbalanced datasets
-  - Gracefully handles small datasets
+  - Formats output messages to maintain readability and line length limits

 ## Usage Instructions